Overview

 First, you'll set everything up on the Azure side.

-Create the VNet, NAT Gateway, load balancer, the Private Link Service, and the Private Endpoint
+Create the VNet, NAT Gateway, load balancer, Private Link Service, and Private Endpoint

-Let's set up your VNet, NAT gateway, load balancer, the Private Link Service, and the private endpoint.
+Set up the VNet, NAT gateway, load balancer, Private Link Service, and private endpoint.

 |